-Notable items had a small impact on First Half 2022, reducing cash earnings by \$6 million.
+Notable items had a small impact on First Half 2022, reducing net profit attributable to owners of WBC by \$6 million.
 This compared to a \$1,319 million reduction in Second Half 2021 and \$282 million reduction in First Half 2021.
-While the net impact of notable items in First Half 2022 was small, they had a larger effect on individual line items.
+While the net impact of notable items in First Half 2022 was small, they had a larger effect, on individual line items.
 The main notable items in First Half 2022 included: